ExpressTram: Route

-The ExpressTram services three stations along Concourse A. The stations at the ends of the concourse are appropriately named the North Station (which serves gates A56-A78) and the South Station (which serves gates A1-A28).
-The center station serves gates A29-A55, Luggage Claim, Ground Transportation, and Concourses B and C. The center station is officially known as the Terminal Station, based upon its close proximity to the main terminal building, which houses baggage claim, airline check-in counters, and ground transportation facilities.
+The ExpressTram services three stations along Concourse A. The stations at the ends of the concourse are appropriately named the North Station (which serves gates A56–A78) and the South Station (which serves gates A1–A28).
+The center station serves gates A29–A55, Luggage Claim, Ground Transportation, and Concourses B and C. The center station is officially known as the Terminal Station, based upon its close proximity to the main terminal building, which houses baggage claim, airline check-in counters, and ground transportation facilities.
 A maintenance garage lies beyond the North Station.

 The system's primary infrastructure consists of a single guide-way.
 At the Terminal station, a bypass guideway splits from the main guideway allowing the two trams to pass each other.
 The Terminal station has an island platform between the main guideway and the bypass.
 Operating software attempts to keep the trams synchronized, so that the trams arrive at the Center Station simultaneously, but this is not essential.
 In the event that trams lose synchronization, as is frequently the case with passenger induced delays, the first tram to arrive at the Center station will be held until the opposite tram enters the bypass area, providing a clear path for the waiting tram.

+Normally each tram takes the same path to Terminal station regardless of whether it is going northbound or southbound.
+I.e. one tram goes north and south along the straight main guideway while the other tram goes north and south using the bypass to get around the first tram.